Are you confident in accurately reporting cryptocurrency earnings on your tax returns?

 The growth of decentralized finance (DeFi)

-Decentralized finance (DeFi) is one segment of the crypto market where HNWIs are beginning to concentrate significant capital.
-Despite its risks compared to more traditional high-net-worth investing strategies like holding Bitcoin, DeFi offers unique features that appeal to many investors seeking diversification and enhanced returns.
+Decentralized finance is one segment of the crypto market some HNWIs are beginning to explore, as it offers unique features that appeal to investors seeking diversification and enhanced returns.

 Higher yields

-DeFi protocols are known for offering significantly higher yields than traditional income-generating instruments like bonds.
-To attract liquidity to their platforms, decentralized applications (dApps) often offer lucrative annual percentage yields (APYs) for activities such as liquidity provision in pools and crypto lending.
-These high APYs can help HNWIs maximize returns while retaining control over their assets, but investors should always be cautious of untested DeFi protocols or dApps that promise unrealistic returns.
-Scam activity remains a major risk in DeFi, and there are typically no insurance protections to mitigate potential losses.
+DeFi protocols often offer higher yields than traditional income-generating instruments like bonds.
+To attract liquidity to their platforms, decentralized applications (dApps) have lucrative annual percentage yields (APYs) for activities such as liquidity provision and crypto lending.
+These high APYs can help HNWIs maximize returns, although the risks are higher than with traditional financial products.

 Access to global financial markets